 Cooking the Cornish hens

-- In a 400 degree preheated oven or broiler, place the baking pan with the Cornish hens.
+- For this How to Make a Delicious Cornish Hens dinner recipe, in a 400 degree preheated oven or broiler, place the baking pan with the Cornish hens.

 - After the first 25 minutes of cooking the Cornish hens, remove the pan from the oven.

 - Using tongs, stuff each Cornish hen with some of the peanuts and peppers mix.

 - Sprinkle any excess peanuts/peppers on top of each Cornish hen.